Juniper/contrail-kubernetes-docs/install/openshift/3.9/standalone-openshift.md

 ### Accessing web console
 * Go to browser and type the entire fqdn name of your master node / lb node, followed by :8443/console
 ```
-https://<your full domain name>:8443/console
+https://<your host name from your ose-install inventory>:8443/console
 ```
-* use username password created above to login into webconsole
+* use username/password created above to login into webconsole